Philipbear/msbuddy/docs/datain.rst

 ====================
 .. function:: load_usi (usi_list: Union[str, List[str]], adduct_list: Union[None, str, List[str]] = None)

-    Read from a single USI string or a sequence of USI strings, and return a list of :class:`MetaFeature` objects.
+    Read from a single USI string or a sequence of USI strings, and load the data into the ``data`` attribute of the :class:`Buddy` object.

     :param usi_list: str or List[str].
 A single USI string or a sequence of USI strings.
     :param optional adduct_list: str or List[str].
 A single adduct string or a sequence of adduct strings, which will be applied to all USI strings accordingly.
-    :returns: A list of :class:`MetaFeature` objects.
+    :returns: None.
+A list of :class:`MetaFeature` objects will be stored in the ``data`` attribute of the :class:`Buddy` object.

 Example Usage: